offalynne/Input/docs/6.0/Configuration.md

 &nbsp;

-## Verbs and Bindings
+## Default Verbs

-`__input_config_verbs_and_bindings()` contains two special structs.
-The first defines the default profiles and bindings for your game, the second defines verb groups which are used to control how verb collisions should be resolved.
-Please see the [Verbs and Bindings](Verbs-and-Bindings) page for more information.
+`__input_config_verbs()` contains a special struct that defines the default profiles and bindings for your game. `__input_config_verb_groups()` contains a second struct that defines verb groups which are used to control how verb collisions should be resolved.
+Please see the [Verbs and Bindings](Verbs-and-Bindings) page for more information on these two configuration scripts

 ?> You should edit this script to customise Input for your own purposes.